Leo10401/MeetCap/backend/README.md

 1. Save the JSON file from the extension
 2. Send it to this backend service for summarization
-3. View and save the AI-generated summary
+3. View and save the AI-generated summary to your account

 ## Error Handling

-- 400 Bad Request: Invalid or missing caption data
+- 400 Bad Request: Invalid or missing data
+- 401 Unauthorized: Authentication failure
+- 404 Not Found: Resource not found
 - 500 Internal Server Error: Issues with the AI service or server processing